 The theory behind this sleep experiment is that each person has their own natural sleep cycle.
 The goal of the experiment is to find out exactly what your sleep cycle is.
 If you adhere to your natural sleep cycle, then you will wake up refreshed and energetic.
-If on the other hand you sleep at a time that is not your natural sleep cycle, then you'll wake up feeling tired, even though you might have actually slept for a reasonable amount of time.
+On the other hand, if you sleep at a time that is not your natural sleep cycle, then you'll wake up feeling tired, even though you might have slept for a reasonable amount of time.

 Step 1: No alarm clock for the first two days

-Before beginning you will need to have two successive days without any early morning commitments.
-For most people this would be in the weekend, although obviously that will all depend on what days you have to work in your particular job.
+Before embarking on this experiment, you will need to have two successive days without any early morning commitments.
+For most people this would be during the weekend, although obviously that will all depend on what days you have to work in your particular job.

 Then when you wake up on the first morning (without an alarm clock) you are not allowed to stay in bed.
 When you wake up, simply get up straight away and start your normal routine.

 That evening, you will need to go to bed at the same time as before.
 Again, do not use the alarm clock.
 In the morning when you wake up, get up immediately, as you did before.
 If you wake up that morning at a roughly similar time as you did the previous morning, then you have found your natural sleep cycle!
 This of course assumes that you had 6 to 8 hours of sleep those nights.

 Now for the next night, set the alarm clock for the time you determined in the first step.
 Remember to get up immediately when your alarm goes off.